 Instead, this week I just want to write something simple to get back in the groove of things.
-This is Tuesday Thought #16, which means they have been going out for over 3 months now.
+This is blog post #16, which means they have been going out for over 3 months now.
 I don’t have any new awe-inspiring news or information today.
 What I do have, however, is a record of past awe-inspiring news and information.
-I’ve looked through each Tuesday Thought from the past 3 months, and condensed them into a list of easy-to-digest, one sentence inspirational “tokens” that you can take with you as you go through your writing journey.
+I’ve looked through each topic from the past 3 months, and condensed them into a list of easy-to-digest, one sentence inspirational “tokens” that you can take with you as you go through your writing journey.
 So here are 15 mini-thoughts for you:

 - Write about your writers block to get through it.